urania-dev/snapp/README.md

 ### Testing 0.7.test version

 At the moment the 0.7.test has major changes and need to migrate shortened url with CSV Exporter from old to this version:
+Read more and have docker compose in [announcement discussion](https://github.com/urania-dev/snapp/discussions/16).

 ```
 docker run -p 3000:3000 \